 After a preliminary meeting with the supervisor, a thesis proposal has to be submitted in order for definite approval to be gained from the supervisor.
-The following is a list of departmental guidelines on how to prepare such a proposal.
-Furthermore, the master's thesis proposal has to adhere to the guidelines of Saunders et al. (2019).

 The proposal of a master's thesis must be structured as follows:

 - 1. Introduction

 - 1.1.
 Problem definition

 - 1.2.
 Practical and theoretical relevance

 - 1.2.1.
 Practical relevance

 - 1.2.2.
 Theoretical relevance

 - 1.3.
 Research question(s) and objectives

 - 1.4.
 Outline of the structure

 - 2. Methodology

 - 3. Timeline for completing the thesis

 - 4. List of references

 - 5. Appendix

 - 5.1.
 Application form from the institute

 - 5.2.
 Application form from the PAS

 - 5.3.
 Curriculum vitae

 - 5.4.
 Record of examinations taken

 - 5.5.
 Transcripts of records (if available)